ReqRest/ReqRest/README.md

 // Make a request to get all Todo resources of the user with the ID 1. var resource = await client.Users(1).Todos().Get().FetchResourceAsync();

-// ReqRest allows you to handle all possible API responses without
+// One of ReqRest's greatest strenghts is that it makes REST APIs feel like C#.
+// You won't have to deal with status codes anymore.
+// Depending on what the API returns, ReqRest automatically parses the correct response type and
+// then lets you continue the work with it.
+//
-// having to know about the status codes, for example like this (there are also other ways): resource.Match(
+// The Match(...) is one way of doing this.
+There also other methods to do the same, for example TryGetValue<T>(...). resource.Match(
-    todoItems => Console.WriteLine($"There are {todoItems.Count()} todo items!"),
+    todoItems => Console.WriteLine($"There are {todoItems.Count()} todo items!
+First: {todoItems.First().Title}"),
     error     => Console.WriteLine($"Received an error: {error.Message}."),
     ()        => Console.WriteLine($"Received an entirely different status code.")
 );